Sample1703/POPContinuity/README.md

 The data files concerning the application on human evolution are in the folder "inst/extdata/CentralEurope" Below is a description of the files located in this folder.

-### SPLATCHE3_CentralEuropeSimulation

-Folder containing all the settings file for SPLATCHE3.
+**SPLATCHE3_CentralEuropeSimulation**: Folder containing all the settings file for SPLATCHE3.

-### SPLATCHE3_CentralEuropeSimulation.txt

-Settings file with the information required to launch the simulation
+**SPLATCHE3_CentralEuropeSimulation.txt**: Settings file with the information required to launch the simulation **simulations.sh**: Bash script to launch the simulations **SPLATCHE4-Linux-64b**: SPLATCHE3 executable